 And then you add to this, you know, preferential treatment with free phones and free transportation.

-Everything you just said was in President Trump's immigration plan that he sent us in the first two years on support him.
+Everything you just said was in President Trump's immigration plan that he's sent to.

 Everything you said was in his plan.

-Why did President Trump put the remaining medical program?
+Why did President Trump put the Remain a Metro program?

 Because he knew two data points.

-Number one data point, the immigration court data says nine out of ten Central Americans who claim asylum at the border never get relief from the U.S. courts because they either don't show up, they don't qualify.
+Number one data point: the immigration court data says nine out of ten Central Americans who claim asylum at the border never get released from the U.S. courts because they either don't show up, they don't qualify.

-And what happens in that nine out of ten that gets ordered removed by federal judge.
+And what happens that nine out of ten that gets ordered removed by a federal judge?

-According to the Homeland Security Lifestyle Report, if you're AUAC and alien child, you leave three percent of the time.
+According to the Homeland Security Life Cycle Report, if you're an AUAC and ailing child, you leave 3% of the time.

-If you're a family unit, you leave six percent of the time.
+If you're a family unit, you leave 6% of the time.

-If you're a single adult, you leave twenty-two percent of the time.
+If you're a single adult, you leave 22% of the time.

-If ninety percent lose their case or committing fraud, and only three to six percent leave when they're ordered, why the hell we keep doing it?
+If 90% lose their case or committing fraud and only 3% to 6% leave when they're ordered, why the hell we keep doing it?

-So these people uh now that we remain metrose off off the table now, ninety percent more people commit fraud, they don't qualify, they lose their case, and they go nowhere because ice is not allowed to look for them now.
+They lose their case and they go nowhere because ICE is not allowed to even look for them now.

-So the three and six percent, consider that a good number because it's gonna be zero zero percent now.
+So the 3% and 6%, consider that a good number because it's going to be 0.30% now.

-Uh, and I think Democrats then will hold out something of great value and and hope that in exchange for citizenship, oh maybe maybe you'll like us better than these other guys.
+And I think Democrats then will hold out something of great value and hope that in exchange for citizenship, oh, maybe you'll like us better than these other guys.

 I do think there's a political component to it.

-Historically, I I know there's been Republicans that want cheap labor and Democrats uh that want to give amnesty in the hopes that they they will get votes in return.
+Historically, I know there's been Republicans that want cheap labor and Democrats that want to give amnesty in the hopes that they will get votes in return.

 More with Tom Homan and Mark Morgan on the Supreme Court ruling.

-All right, we continue with Mark Morgan, former CBP commissioner and Tom Homan, former acting ICE Director, based on today's Supreme Court decision.
+All right, we continue with Mark Morgan, former CBP commissioner, and Tom Holman, former acting ICE director, based on today's Supreme Court decision.

-Uh well, sadly, not keeping the the remainder of Mexico policy adopted by Donald Trump.
+Well, sadly, not keeping the Remain in Mexico policy adopted by Donald Trump.

-Uh I don't care again where you come from, Mark Morgan.
+I don't care, again, where you come from, Mark Morgan.

-I just want you to do it legally, like my grandparents did when they came to Ellis Island from Ireland uh at the turn of the last century.
+I just want you to do it legally like my grandparents did when they came to Ellis Island from Ireland at the turn of the last century.

 Yeah, Sean, it's that simple.

-Tom and I have had this discussion a hundred times as well.
+Tom and I have had to discuss that 100 times as well.

 And look, we're all for even having discussion of how we can improve our legal immigration system.